VincePuc99/ArloCloud-RPi/README.md

 - `cleanup_clips.sh` - Cleans up old clips from the storage directory.
 By default, it removes clips older than 14 days.

-- `enable_mass_storage.s` - Enables USB mass storage with the specified maximum power.
+- `enable_mass_storage.sh` - Enables USB mass storage with the specified maximum power.

 - `sync_clips.sh` - Synchronizes clips from the USB storage to a shared directory.
 Ensures that the mount point is properly managed to avoid data corruption.